apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 mvn groupId:artifactId:goal -Ddebug=false
 ```

-The next example will trigger the profile when the system property "environment" is specified with the value "test":
+The next example will trigger the profile when the system property `environment` is specified with the value `test`:

 ```xml
 <profiles>